Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 A platform ABI determines things like the exact way machine code needs to pass arguments to a function.
 For example, on the [`x86_64`](https://wiki.osdev.org/System_V_ABI#x86-64) architecture, only the first six non-floating-point arguments of a function are passed via registers, the remaining arguments are passed via the stack.
 Normally, developers do not need to worry about details like this: compilers automatically generate machine code appropriate for whatever platform ABI a developer wants to target.
-However, it _is_ important to know that the underlying platform — the combination of operation system and CPU architecture — has its own unique ABI, and that code compiled for one platform ABI is completely unusable on another platform ABI.
+However, it _is_ important to know that the underlying platform — the combination of operating system and CPU architecture — has its own unique ABI, and that code compiled for one platform ABI is completely unusable on another platform ABI.
 This fact determines much of the design of the [binary wheel distribution format](https://packaging.python.org/en/latest/specifications/binary-distribution-format/), which we'll discuss in more detail below.

 The biggest consequence is that each platform and CPU architecture, each with its own distinct platform ABI, requires its own unique builds.
 This is one reason projects like `NumPy` distribute [so many binary wheels](https://pypi.org/project/numpy/2.5.0/#files) with each release: projects need to build binaries for each platform ABI they want to support.

-I am glossing over details a little bit here: things like the system libc library implementation (musl vs glibc on Linux) or the compiler implementation (MSVC vs mingw-64 on Windows) can also impact the ABI.
+I am glossing over details a little bit here: things like the system libc library implementation (musl vs glibc on Linux) or the compiler implementation (MSVC vs mingw-w64 on Windows) can also impact the ABI.
 In many contexts, this complexity is parameterized with a so-called ["target triple"](https://mcyoung.xyz/2025/04/14/target-triples/) like `aarch64-apple-darwin`.
 Each distinct target triple corresponds to a distinct set of ABI conventions that a compiler toolchain must support to generate valid binaries.